NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Expand Aura.md

 **Prerequisites** You have at least one aura from a champion feat or feature.
 * * *
 You focus your divine power to extend your influence.
-Select one aura you have from a champion feat or feature, such as [[Feats/Aura of Courage|Aura of Courage]] or [[Feats/Aura of Life|Aura of Life]].
+Select one aura you have from a champion feat or feature, such as [[Aura of Courage|Aura of Courage]] or [[Aura of Life|Aura of Life]].
 The radius of the aura is doubled until the start of your next turn.

 *Source: Pathfinder Advanced Player's Guide*
 *OGL*